tdda/tdda/doc/source/installation.md

 # Installation

-If you don't need source, the simplest way to install the TDDA library is to do a normal `pip` install:
+If you don’t need source, the simplest way to install the TDDA library is to do a normal `pip` install:

 ```